itohio/EasyRobot/pkg/core/math/tensor/SPEC.md

 // Returns Element objects with Get() and Set() methods func (t *Tensor) Elements(fixedAxisValuePairs ...int) func(func(Element) bool)

-// Reshape returns a new tensor with the same data but different shape (zero-copy when possible) func (t Tensor) Reshape(newShape Shape) Tensor
+// Reshape returns a tensor with the same data but different shape (zero-copy when possible)
+// If dst is nil, creates a new tensor view (zero-copy when possible)
+// If dst is provided, copies reshaped data to dst and returns dst func (t Tensor) Reshape(dst Tensor, newShape Shape) Tensor

 // Copy copies data from src tensor into this tensor (supports type conversion)
 // Both tensors must have the same shape func (t Tensor) Copy(src Tensor) Tensor

 // Slice extracts a contiguous slice along the specified dimension
+// If dst is nil, creates a new tensor with copied data
-// Returns a new tensor view (zero-copy when possible) func (t Tensor) Slice(dim int, start int, length int) Tensor
+// If dst is provided, copies sliced data to dst and returns dst func (t Tensor) Slice(dst Tensor, dim int, start int, length int) Tensor

 // Data returns the underlying data storage as any (part of types.Tensor interface)
 // Returns []float32 for FP32 tensors, []int8 for INT8 tensors, etc.